Trust and Estate Dispute Solicitors

 - Will Validity Disputes

-We advise on challenges to wills based on lack of capacity, undue influence, fraud or failure to comply with legal formalities.
+We advise on challenges to wills based on lack of testamentary capacity, undue influence, fraud or failure to comply with the required legal formalities.
+These disputes often require detailed examination of medical evidence, witness testimony and the circumstances in which the will was prepared and executed.
+We provide clear advice on your position and the procedural steps involved.

 - Inheritance Act Claims

-We assist individuals bringing or defending claims under the Inheritance (Provision for Family and Dependants) Act where reasonable financial provision is disputed.
+We assist individuals bringing or defending claims under the Inheritance (Provision for Family and Dependants) Act 1975 where reasonable financial provision is disputed.
+These claims commonly involve spouses, children, cohabitees or dependants who believe the will or intestacy rules fail to make adequate provision.
+We assess eligibility, financial needs and the wider estate context to guide strategy.

 - Executor and Trustee Disputes

-We advise on disputes involving executors or trustees, including concerns about delay, mismanagement or failure to act in accordance with their duties.
+We advise on disputes involving executors or trustees, including concerns about delay, mismanagement, conflicts of interest, breach of fiduciary duty or failure to act in accordance with their legal obligations.
+These issues may arise where there is a lack of transparency, disputed decision-making or concerns about how estate or trust assets are being handled.

 - Beneficiary Disputes

-Disputes between beneficiaries can arise over entitlement, interpretation of wills or trusts and distribution of assets.
-We provide clear guidance to resolve these issues.
+Disputes between beneficiaries can arise over entitlement, interpretation of wills or trusts and the timing or fairness of asset distribution.

 - Trust Administration Disputes

-We advise on disputes relating to the management and administration of trusts, including challenges to decisions made by trustees.
+We advise on disputes relating to the management and administration of trusts, including challenges to decisions made by trustees regarding investments, distributions or the exercise of discretionary powers.

 - Estate Administration Issues